-Description This is a long green space that follows the course of Cottey Brook incorporating a walking route and informal nature reserve.
-It is managed by MDDC and the Environment Agency.
-Reasonably Yes, the area is located close to housing and is an important close proximity feature within the Tiverton Town Map. to the community it serves?
-Demonstrably Recreational: The space and associated walk provides is special to a used for informal recreation, for instance by walkers or those local community wishing to access the stream. and holds a Wildlife: The space has been rather left to wild and particular local consequently is home to a range of species including varied significance? birdlife.
-Local in Yes. character and is not an extensive tract of land?
+Description This is a long green space that follows the course of Cottey

+Brook incorporating a walking route and informal nature

+reserve.
+It is managed by MDDC and the Environment

+Agency.

+Reasonably Yes, the area is located close to housing and is an important

+close proximity feature within the Tiverton Town Map.

+to the

+community it

+serves?

+Demonstrably Recreational: The space and associated walk is used for

+special to a informal recreation, for instance by walkers or those wishing to

+local community access the stream.

+and holds a Wildlife: The space has been rather left to wild and

+particular local consequently is home to a range of species including varied

+significance? birdlife.

+Local in Yes.

+character and is

+not an extensive

+tract of land?